vapor/docs/3.0/docs/leaf/basics.md

 - The `loop.isLast` variable is true when it's the last iteration.
 - The `loop.index` variable will be set to the number of the current iteration, counting from 0.

-Here's how we could use the loop variables to print just the first name in our array:
+Here's how we could use a loop variable to print just the first name in our array:

 ```
 #for(name in team) {